knightlab-analyses/american-gut-analyses/non-ipynb/novelty/readme.md

 # To run

 You need a biom table and the pickles folder in where you are running your commands.
-Note that the number of iterations (= 100, how many times we are gonna repeat each step), the steps (= 100,the number of samples we are gonna select between steps), the max_ocurrances (= 11, the maximum number of "unique" features), and the number of parallel jobs (= 64) are hardcoded in the script.
+Note that the number of iterations (= 100, how many times we are gonna repeat each step), the steps (= 100, the number of samples we are gonna select between steps), the max_ocurrances (= 11, the maximum number of "unique" features), and the number of parallel jobs (= 64) are hardcoded in the script.